Oversight Democrats call for investigation after DHS IG admits to deleting texts

 The Monday letter asks the National Archives to weigh in, noting that federal agencies are required to alert Archives about any destruction of records, whether accidental or intentional.

-The agency received a letter in March from the Project on Government Oversight alerting them to a December email circulating within DHS’s Office of Inspector General detailing that “a custodian indicated the text messages were deleted, in their entirety, from their government issued iPhone, and that the relevant policy for capturing such messages was not followed.”
+The Project on Government Oversight has previously revealed a December email circulating within DHS’s Office of Inspector General detailing that “a custodian indicated the text messages were deleted, in their entirety, from their government issued iPhone, and that the relevant policy for capturing such messages was not followed.”

 Cuffari’s office did not immediately respond to a request for comment, nor did Archives.